a-schneider-fmi/balloon-operator/README.md

 Balloon operation software including trajectory prediction and flight control

-This software package is based on the BalloonTrajectory MATLAB software which has been developed by Jens Söder <soeder@iap-kborn.de> at the Institute of Atmospheric Physics in Kühlungsborn.
+This software package is based on the BalloonTrajectory MATLAB software that has been developed by Jens Söder <soeder@iap-kborn.de> at the Institute of Atmospheric Physics in Kühlungsborn.